The Top 5 Vitamins for Male Fertility: A Comprehensive Guide

 Citrus fruits like oranges and grapefruits, kiwis, strawberries, red and green peppers, broccoli, and Brussels sprouts are all excellent sources of Vitamin C. If your goal is to be a father, it’s important to meet your recommended daily intake of Vitamin C — 90mg per day for adult men.
 Some studies even suggest that higher amounts might be more beneficial for male fertility.
-So a well-rounded supplement like our own Ready Bird Men’s Fertility, which contains 67% DV of Vitamin C, will be a tremendous dietary support to help you meet your fertility goals.
+So a well-rounded supplement like our own Men’s Fertility supplement, which contains 67% DV of Vitamin C, will be a tremendous dietary support to help you meet your fertility goals.

 5. Vitamin E